 right = mid will not modify

-right and thus not shrink search range and we are stuck in the while loop forever.
+right and thus, not shrink search range and we will be stuck in the while loop forever.
 To make this work we have to remove the equality in the

 while loop without equality will miss the single-element edge case so we have to add an additional check after the loop to handle this case.
 Overall, we have to make three modifications to the vanilla binary search to make it work.

-Side note: how to not stuck in an infinite loop
+Side note: how to not get stuck in an infinite loop

 - make progress in each step